simontaen/Passions/Notes.md

 ## General Functionality
 * Assertion failures when using the PVC (see crash logs)
 * Show an [MPProgressHUD](https://github.com/jdg/MBProgressHUD) when waiting is expected and unavoidable (think about earlier caching if you must)
+	* Splash screen or MBProgressHUD on launch when loading the Timeline
+	* also on Artist Info this could be good (any Time we change the Parse Query basically)

 ### Spotify Integration
 * Fall back to Spotify if Music App does not seem to be used.
 But to what Artists?
 Current Top Artists?
+* Disable Scrolling when showing login on Spotify
+* Ability to change Spotify Account "Logout"

 ## PageViewController Container
 * flickering when the transition gets aborted